 Table 6.2: API used to communicate from slave to master.

 The API was defined in such a way that it would be difficult for a corrupt message to be processed, ensuring only valid messages were used.
-This is inplace ontopin addition to the differential buffer as an added layer of security for the communications.
+This is in place in addition to the differential buffer as an added layer of security for the communications.
 Table 6.1 and Table 6.2 can be used to replicate the protocol for any device intended to join the communication line.

 6.7.3 Web design